Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

 Relating to the investigation and punishment of certain sexual assaults to protective orders issued on the basis of certain sexual assaults, to crime victims' compensation and to the establishment of a state sexual assault prevention and response program for the Texas Military Department.

-Estimated Two-year Net Impact to General Revenue Related Funds for SB 623, Committee Report 1st House, Substituted: a NEGATIVE impact of ($217,130) through the biennium ending August 31, 2023.
+Estimated Two-year Net Impact to General Revenue Related Funds for SB 623, As Engrossed: a NEGATIVE impact of ($217,130) through the biennium ending August 31, 2023.

 The bill would make no appropriation but could provide the legal basis for an appropriation of funds to implement the provisions of the bill.
 The Texas Military Department is required to implement a provision of this Act only if the legislature appropriates money specifically for that purpose.
-If the legislature does not appropriate money specifically for that purpose, the department may, but is not required to, implement a provision of this Act using other appropriations as available.
+If the legislature does not appropriate money specifically for that purpose, the department may, but is no required to, implement a provision of this Act using other appropriations available for that purpose.

 SB 623 would then require the adjutant general or coordinator to submit a report to the relevant members of the legislature with aggregate data that can be used to statistically analyze this program and the Texas Military Department as a whole.